GM Style & Session Zero Topics

 Dice Rolls

-I like to use the GM screen for most of my dice rolls, but would roll them in the open depending on the occasion, specially if I want to favor suspense over surprise on the scene.
+I like to use the GM screen for most of my dice rolls but might roll them in the open depending on the occasion, especially if I want to favour suspense over surprise on the scene.

-Also, I sometimes will reveal the Armour Class of a foe or the Difficulty Class of a check, even though some might argue that it breaks the immersion it is also another way to favor suspense and create tension.
+Also, I sometimes will reveal the Armour Class of a foe or the Difficulty Class of a check.
+Even though some might argue that it breaks the immersion, it also serves as another way to favour suspense and create tension.

 Advantage from Background & Tools

 Backgrounds and toolkit proficiencies can provide advantage if the player describes their influence over the thing they're trying to achieve.
-Proficiencies in certain skills, however, already have their proficiency bonus applied to them.
-Let's not stack them. 😉
+Proficiencies in certain skills, however, already have their proficiency bonus applied, let's not stack them. 😉

 Cinematic Advantage (Rule of Cool)